 It’s important to take care in shopping for a heat press, because while they are straightforward machines, models with uneven heat or inaccurate temperatures can end up ruining projects, wasting money and causing endless aggravation.

 First off, what size do you think you need?
 Are you interested in pressing designs for baby clothes?
 Won’t those little ones grow up quick though?
 A good rule is to get a little bigger than you think you need.
-Once you get started, your projects are bound to get more ambitious, and you’ll be glad to have a bigger work surface.
+Once you get started, your projects are bound to get more ambitious.
+You’ll be glad to have a bigger work surface.

 Common sizes of “medium” heat presses are 12 x 15”, 15 x 15” and 16 x 20”.
 Presses in this category will be up to the challenge of most home craft projects and small business needs.

-On the other hand, getting a larger heat press can take up more room in your home or shop than you expect.
-Heat presses are big and bulky, often over 50 lbs. and not exactly the kind of item you can tuck in a cupboard when not in use.
+On the other hand, getting a larger heat press can take up more room in your home or shop.
+Heat presses are big and bulky, often over 50 lbs.
+Not exactly the kind of item you can tuck in a cupboard when not in use.

-If you need a press that has to travel with you or has to be stored away while not in use, there are great small craft presses like the Hotronix Pink Craft press or the Cricut EasyPress 2 that store easily and travel well.
+If you need a press that has to travel or has to be stored while not in use, there are great small presses.
+The Hotronix Pink Craft press or the Cricut EasyPress 2 both store easily and travel well.

 Many heat presses will have similar settings like temperature range, but it’s more important that the heat press has a consistent temperature across the entire heat platen to give the desired result.